 Show summary Hide summary

-I also discovered that several celebrities bear this first name, like Hungarian model Enikő Mihalik or Eniko Parrish in the United States, known for being the wife of comedian Kevin Hart.
+I also discovered that several celebrities bear this first name, like the Hungarian model Enikő Mihalik or Eniko Parrish in the United States, known for being the wife of comedian Kevin Hart.
 It’s crazy how a first name can travel and gain notoriety.

 Hungarian and legendary origin of the first name Eniko